minnojs/minno-time/src/js/extensions/iat/README.md

 });
 ```

-In order to tweak the settings of the scorer you can use the following properties:
+In order to tweak the settings of the scorer you can set the following properties using `setProperties`:

 `scorerObj`: Holds the same object that is normally used to setup the scorer (everything has defaults, of course).

 `scorerMessage`: Holds an array of message objects, the same one normally set into messageDef when setting up the scorer.

 To read more about the scorer see [here](/src/js/extensions/dscore/README.md)